rutgerblom/SDDC.Lab/README.md

 1. Make sure to provision sufficient Pod storage to store whatever content items are used.

-2. If a specific datatstore is not specified in the config_sample.yml file (default), then the datastore used is dynamically selected from the available vSphere clusters.
+2. If a specific datatstore is not specified in the ```config_sample.yml``` file (default), then the datastore used is dynamically selected from the available vSphere clusters.
 If multiple vSphere clusters are deployed, the 'Edge' datastore is not used as it's assumed it's storage will be needed for NSX-T EdgeVMs.

-3. By default, config_sample.yml assumes the published content library exists on the physical vCenter Server servicing the SDDC.Lab environment.
+3. By default, ```config_sample.yml``` assumes the published content library exists on the physical vCenter Server servicing the SDDC.Lab environment.
 The default name of this content library is ```SDDC.Lab Content Library```.

-4. Only one (1) Content Library can be automatically configured via SDDC.Lab.
-If additional Content Libraries are required, those will need to be manually added after the Pod deployment has completed.
+Although this entry is included in the ```config_sample.yml``` file, it is not enabled by default.
+In order to replicate the content library from the physical vCenter Server, you must enable this content library.

 ### Deploy Test Workloads
 SDDC.Lab has a feature where it can automatically deploy test workload VMs from the Pod's content library at the end of the Pod deployment process.
 The test workload VMs to deploy are defined in the ```WorkloadVMs``` section of the ```config_sample.yml``` file.
 The default test workload VM included in ```config_sample.yml``` is called [TinyVM](https://github.com/luischanu/TinyVM), and it can be downloaded from the [TinyVM](https://github.com/luischanu/TinyVM) project site.
 If you decide to leverage this feature, here are the items that need to be configured to enable the deployment of test workload VMs: